SEO Optimization or Way to the Top of Browser SearchSales & Marketing

 Last but not least, it is important for the user experience how intuitively and conveniently your website can be controlled.
 A very effective, albeit relatively demanding method, is the monitoring of the so-called heatmaps.
 It allows you to identify what the user is really watching on the web and how long it will take to find what they're looking for.
+Apart from heatmaps, you can use user experience research tools to find UX issues on your website.
 For starters, for example, it is enough to be inspired by the competition and to introduce common functionalities, which are now considered the standard.
 For example, the button for automatic scrolling to the top of the website, correct menu layout, FAQ, available contact details, etc.

 The structure of the website is also closely related to the user experience.
 However, it also makes it easy for bots to search the web.
 If the structure of your website is too complicated and chaotic, it will deter robots and, unfortunately, customers.
 Your architecture should not be too "deep" and the customer should find what they are looking for at a maximum of 4 clicks from the homepage.